 These Gluten Free Chocolate Chip Zucchini Muffins never last a day in my house, they are that good!
-Also dairy free and perfect for the 21 Day Fix…just be sure you hide some before your family eats them all!
+These healthy zucchini muffins are also dairy free and perfect for the 21 Day Fix…just be sure you hide some before your family eats them all!
 This post contains affiliate links for products I’m obsessed with.

 Confession: For years now, I’ve wanted to post a Zucchini Bread and/or Zucchini Muffin, especially at the end of summer.